 A Centre of Learning with a leading Conservatoire and the renowned School of Music at the University of Leeds

 Since modest beginnings in 1961 as Leeds Music Centre, Leeds College of Music has become the country’s largest college of music and is recognised as one of the UK’s leading conservatoires.
 Leeds College of Music and the renowned School of Music at the University of Leeds have added an exciting dimension to the musical life of the Leeds City Region over the past four decades.

 Both institutions promote busy performance schedules featuring their respective orchestral, instrumental and vocal ensembles.
 The University’s music programme is centred mainly on the elegant Clothworkers Centenary Concert hall and features established artists (including distinguished alumni) and students of the School of Music.
 The programme also reflects the work of the various research centres at the School.

-The Venue is now firmly established as the setting for Leeds International Concert Season's free lunchtime recitals, the annual residency of the Endellion String Quartet and other major chamber music series or "mini-festivals" promoted by LICS.
-These recently featured 6 concerts curated by conductor Martin Brabbins surveying the Language of Music between 1880 and 1920 and a survey of Russian piano music curated by Dimitri Alexeev.
+It is now firmly established as the setting for Leeds International Concert Season’s free lunchtime recitals, the annual residency of the Endellion String Quartet and other major chamber music series or “mini-festivals” promoted by LICS.
+These recently featured six concerts curated by conductor Martin Brabbins surveying the Language of Music between 1880 and 1920 and a survey of Russian piano music curated by Dimitri Alexeev.